DRP60/SPaRTAN-1/SPaRTAN_python/README.md

 ```sh
 python setup.py build_ext --inplace
 ```
-This will compile .pyx files to  .c files in subfolers of SPaRTAN/cythKronPlus and  SPaRTAN_python/cythLeastR.
-Then compile these .c files to Cython extension modules which are .so files (or .pyd files on Windows) located in folder SPaRTAN_python.
-The downloaded .so and .pyd files will be renamed to "*_old.so" and "*_old.pyd"
+This will generate new Cython extension .so files (or .pyd files on Windows) located in folder SPaRTAN_python.
+The previously downloaded .so and .pyd files will be renamed to "*_old.so" and "*_old.pyd"

 ## Usage